 If depression has been diagnosed along with CFS,

-antidepressants may be used to treat depression as well.
+antidepressants may be used to treat depression also.

 Do not suddenly stop taking antidepressants.
 These medicines